serenity-js/full-stack-acceptance-testing-demo/README.md

 ```
 npm ci                  # installs the node modules
 npm run lint            # runs the code linter
+npm start               # starts the web server with a demo app
 npm test                # executes the example tests and generates the report under ./target/site/serenity
 ```